hassaan-alilab/Python-Codes/README.md

     print(space + stars)
 ```
 #this repo contains list and tuples with practice questions and method that you need to work on
+#Sets & dictionary everything you need to kbnow about these things and there methods and some practice questions